Malaysia Airlines Flight 17: Russian media coverage

 Coverage by the Russian media has differed from coverage in most other countries and has changed significantly over time.
 According to Bellingcat, these changes have usually been in response to new evidence published by DSB and the investigation team.
 According to a poll conducted by the Levada Center between 18 and 24 July 2014, 80% of Russians surveyed believed that the crash of MH17 was caused by the Ukrainian military.
 Only 3% of respondents blamed the disaster on the pro-Russian separatists in eastern Ukraine.
 Researchers said views were influenced by the televisual infosphere.
 In the three days following the incident, the Russian Internet Research Agency "troll farm" posted 111,486 tweets from fake accounts.
-Mostly posted in Russian, the tweets initially said the rebels had shot down a Ukrainian airplane, but quickly switched to accusing Ukraine of carrying out the attack.
+Mostly posted in Russian, the tweets initially said the rebels had shot down a Ukrainian aircraft, but quickly changed to accusing Ukraine of carrying out the attack.
 This is both the largest number of tweets in any 24 hour period, and for any topic in the history of the Internet Research Agency (IRA).

 Conversely, the liberal Russian opposition newspaper Novaya Gazeta shortly after the crash published a headline in Dutch that read "Vergeef ons, Nederland" ("Forgive Us, Netherlands").

 In July 2014, Sara Firth, who had worked as a correspondent with RT for the previous five years, resigned in protest at the channel's coverage of the crash, which she described as "lies".

 Initial reactions

 On the evening of the crash, the LifeNews portal reported that at around 16:00 local time the separatists shot down "Ukrainian Air Force An-26 transport plane" with a missile, calling it "a new victory for the Donetsk militia".
 The news was immediately picked up and disseminated by many other news websites and the Russia-24 TV channel.
-Around the same time Leonid Kharchenko, who was responsible for the Buk launcher convoy through DPR, reported to his commander Sergei Dubinsky that the launcher is "on the spot and has already downed one" Ukrainian ground-attack airplane.
+Around the same time Leonid Kharchenko, who was responsible for the Buk launcher convoy through DPR, reported to his commander Sergei Dubinsky that the launcher is "on the spot and has already downed one" Ukrainian ground-attack aircraft.

 Shortly after it became evident that it was a civilian aircraft which had been shot down, the separatist media denied any responsibility and denied having anti-aircraft missiles capable of reaching the cruising altitude of commercial traffic.